KTH-EXPECA/devdocs/docs/tutorials/sshing_into_the_lab.md

     ``` console
     your_username@galadriel:~$ ssh-add -l
     # should output a list of available ssh keys
-    # if no keys show up here it's because you have not correctly forwarded your agent.
     ```

+    If the above command does not output any keys, the probable causes are two:

+    1. Your SSH agent was not correctly forwarded when initiating the connection.
+        Make sure you added the `ForwardAgent` option in `.ssh/config` and/or specify `-A` on the command line.
+    2. Your SSH agent was correctly forwarded but your key has not been added to it.
+        Make sure to run `ssh-add <your private key>` before initiating the connection.

 2. Pivot into another host, making sure to forward your agent again to have access to your keys on the new host too.
-Also, note that on all hosts other than `galadriel`, there exists a single user account `expeca` only.
+Also, note that on all hosts other than `galadriel`, there only exists a single user account `expeca`.

     ``` console
     # replace elrond with your host of choice